yangboz/fuzzy-octo-archer/README.md

 AAM and ASM usually used for finding facial feature points, and they need already defined face region.

+105 blocks with 4 histograms each and 9 bins per histogram there are 3,780 values.

 Face Database
 =================